-Many places around Plitvice offer horseback riding experience, including half-day and full day horseback riding trips, and riding school.
+Many places in the area offer horseback riding experiences, including half-day and full-day horseback riding tours, and riding school.
 You can also book entire horseback riding holidays around the Lakes.

 A visit to Rastoke

-At the entrance of Slunj, just 15 km north of Plitvice Lakes, you'll find an old village of Rastoke.
-It consists of well-preserved mills surrounded with lovely waterfalls, and rapids.
+At the entrance of Slunj, just 15 km north of the park, you'll find an old village of Rastoke.
+It consists of well-preserved mills surrounded by lovely waterfalls, and rapids.
 Bring sandwiches and have a picnic while enjoying the beauty of Rastoke.
-There are also a couple of restaurants and cafes with terraces above and at the edge of water.
+There are also a couple of restaurants and cafes with terraces above and at the edge of the water.

 White water rafting

-With so many rivers, streams, and rapids going through this kars region, white water rafting is, besides hiking, one of the most popular activities to do at Plitvice Lakes.
+With so many rivers, streams, and rapids going through this karst region, white water rafting is, besides hiking, one of the most popular activities in the region.
 The best rafting here is on rivers Korana and Una (in Bosnia).

 Expect to pay anywhere between 25€ and 45€ per person depending on the route.